kzeng10/soundsieve-backend/README.md

 To do:
   - allows for multiple genres
-  - update the database every x hours so users get new content...
-  - bigger queries? (soundcloud might not allow...)
   - weighted comments (e.g. if comment contains "boring" weight is -1, comment contains "awesome" weight is +2, else comment is worth 1)
   - store upvotes/downvotes of song (swipe right or left)
-  - put passkeys and client ids on a local, uncommited file (oops)